The Greatest Show on Earth poster

 The First Threshold at 38 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Holly chooses to stay and compete with Sebastian, accepting the challenge to perform without a net to reclaim her spotlight.
 This active decision commits her to the dangerous new world of escalating risks., moving from reaction to action.

 At 75 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Holly falls during a dangerous aerial performance, suffering serious injuries.
+Structural examination shows that this crucial beat Holly falls during a dangerous aerial performance, suffering serious injuries.
 This false defeat raises the stakes dramatically and forces Brad to confront the consequences of pushing his performers too hard for the sake of the show., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 121 minutes initiates the final act resolution at 79% of the runtime.
 Brad and the circus community decide collectively that "the show must go on."
 They choose to rebuild and perform again, synthesizing personal sacrifice with communal purpose.
 The lesson of the Mirror World—authenticity and service—becomes the path forward., demonstrating the transformation achieved throughout the journey.